 Data management plan

 VR demands that all research projects that they fund have a data management plan (DMP) for data generated within the project.
-The DMP does not need to be submitted at the proposal stage, but the administrating organization must confirm that a DMP will be in place when you start your project or equivalent, and also that the plan will be maintained.
+The DMP does not need to be submitted at the proposal stage, but the administrating organisation must confirm that a DMP will be in place once the project has started and that it will be maintained.

-To assist both researchers and other staff at SLU to manage data, we have designed a DMP template that meets the requirements of VR (the Swedish Research Council), FORMAS and the Swedish Environmental Protection Agency.
+To assist both researchers and other staff at SLU in managing data, SLU maintains a data management plan template that meets the requirements of Formas, the Swedish Research Council, Riksbankens Jubileumsfond and the Swedish Environmental Protection Agency.
 See more on this at SLU’s Data Management Support.

 Reading successful applications is a great way to learn about proposal writing, and VR makes all successful applications publically available.
 You can search on their website for published decisions, to find proposals relevant to your area of research.
 You can then submit a request to email@example.com for a copy of the proposal(s) you would like to read – remember to include the relevant project number(s) in your request.